Iran threatens world tourism sites and says it is still building missiles 3 weeks into war

 This story has been updated to correct the headline to show the war is nearly three weeks in, not four.

 Mednick reported from Jerusalem and Rising from Bangkok.
-Associated Press writer Giovanna Dell’Orto in Miami contributed.
+AP journalists Konstantin Toropin and Michelle Price in Washington and Russ Bynum in Savannah, Georgia, contributed.